-A Certificate of Need for generation capacity was issued to the Electricity Regulatory Authority ("ERA") by the Company in November 2011, driven primarily by the upcoming retirements of some of the Company's generating units due to begin in 2014.
+A Certificate of Need for generation capacity was issued to the ERA by the Company in November 2011, driven primarily by the upcoming retirements of some of the Company's generating units due to begin in 2014.

-In March 2012, the ERA solicited Request for Proposals (RFP) for an additional 36 megawatts ("MW") of generation capacity from qualified bidders (including CUC).
+In March 2012, the ERA solicited Request for Proposals ("RFP") for an additional 36 megawatts ("MW") of generation capacity from qualified bidders, including CUC.
 In February 2013, the Company was advised that another local company, DECCO Ltd., had won the bid.

 In April 2013 the ERA announced that it would be engaging an independent party to conduct an investigation into the 36 MW bid process following public statements being made by its former managing director concerning alleged irregularities with the process.
 In July 2013 the ERA announced that, in its view, as a result of unavoidable and unforeseen delays, the timetable and various milestones provided for in the solicitation cannot now be achieved and that it had taken the decision to cancel the solicitation process.
-CUC remains committed to providing a reliable electricity service to Grand Cayman.
-The need for additional firm generating capacity remains and in light of the ERA's decision to cancel the solicitation, the Company will explore all cost effective options with the ERA, including temporary generation solutions, to meet reserve margin requirements for the summer of 2014 and until those firm capacity needs can be met.